YavuzKocak2977/Drawing-Robot-with-Aurdino/README.md

 2) Run the MATLAB Script:
 - Open Robtik_Proje.m in MATLAB.
+- Be sure tusa_basma.m and tustan_cekme.m files are the in the same folder !!
 - In the script, find the line ard = arduino('COM6', 'Uno'); and change 'COM6' to your Arduino's COM port.
 - Run the script.